RimSort/RimSort/docs/wiki/Development Guide.md

 ### Setting up steamfiles module

-- You can setup this module using the following commands:
+- You can setup this module by running pip install on the module
-  - `cd steamfiles`
-  - `pip install -r requirements.txt`
+  - `pip install -e submodules/steamfiles`

 ### Using SteamworksPy binaries